sd1700092/hbase-connect-kafka/README.md

 Have the below properties set in hbase-site.xml and add it to the HBase region server classpath.
 Each kafka producer property should be prefixed with `kafka`.
+notice: kafka.bootstrap.servers should be broker-ids, not zk ids.

 name | data type | required | description
 -----|-----------|----------|------------